 Alp Arni-Schwand is situated on the scenic alpine route between Giswil and Sörenberg amidst the peaks of the central Swiss Alps.
-For 25 years it is operated by Urs and Ida Müller-Stalder and their three daughters Heidi, Nadja, and Sonja.
+For more than 25 years it is operated by Urs and Ida Müller-Stalder and their three daughters Heidi, Nadja, and Sonja.
 Whilst Heidi with an education in hotel management tends to the animals in the summer, Nadja (restaurateur) and Sonja (retail specialist) help in their free time in various ways.

 The parents and Heidi have different jobs in the winter.
 Urs works at the skilifts of the Mörlialp AG, his wife is the chef at the restaurant “Giswilerstock” and Heidi works at the alp hotel “Schwand” in Sörenberg.